p2k3m/ResumeForge/README.md

 `GEMINI_API_KEY` and `OPENAI_API_KEY` supply the Google Gemini and OpenAI API keys.
 Set them directly in your environment for development or include them in the secret.

+`MODEL_NAME` selects the OpenAI model used for résumé processing.
+It defaults to `gpt-5` and falls back to `gpt-4.1` or `gpt-4o` if the preferred model is unavailable.

 The AWS Secrets Manager secret referenced by `SECRET_ID` must contain: